Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Onchain data

-**Data availability is ensured for ALL Merkel trees for ALL States**.
+**Data availability is ensured for ALL merkle trees for ALL States**.

 #### Ring settlement data
 For every Ring (2 orders):